Can You Buy Treasury Bonds (T-Bills) on E*TRADE?

 Treasury Education

-Educational content on bonds at E*Trade is somewhat limited.
-To locate what’s available, move your cursor over the "Markets & Ideas" tab in the main navigation and select "Bonds and CDs."
-On the Bonds & CDs page, choose the "Tools and Resources" tab in the center of the screen.
-Scroll to the "Bond Resources" area to find a small set of articles that explain fixed-income fundamentals.
+E*TRADE’s website offers somewhat limited educational resources on bonds.
+To find the available materials, hover over the "Markets & Ideas" tab in the main menu and click on "Bonds and CDs."
+On the Bonds & CDs page, click the "Tools and Resources" tab in the middle of the page.
+Scroll down to the "Bond Resources" section for a small collection of articles covering fixed-income basics.

 Finding Treasuries